GameBridgeAI/ts_serialize/README.md

 }
 ```

-`createDateStrategy()` can be use to make a reviving date strategy.
+`createDateStrategy()` can be used to make a reviving date strategy.
 Pass a regex
 to make your own.
 The example below uses a `yyyy-mm-dd` format to construct a
 `Date`